 When developers use a CLI, they’re often performing repetitive tasks, which is why the most critical aspect of a CLI is speed.
 A focus on this principle should result in faster perceived or actual performance.

-Some of these guidelines can also be used when building chatbots and Slack commands that focus on productivity and execution speed, in tandem with the conversational experiences guidelines.
+Some of these guidelines can also be used when building chatbots and Slack commands that focus on productivity and execution speed.

 Using a CLI